aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Progress, Errors & Warnings/Warnings/Compilation/Compilation_-_Warning_Ignored_.rst

-Cleandependents does not work (has no effect) on compound or indexed sets.
-This options determines whether the use of cleandependents on a compound or indexed set is ignored, results in a warning, or results in an error, corresponding to following settings:
+Cleandependents does not work (has no effect) on indexed sets.
+This option determines whether the use of cleandependents on a indexed set is ignored, results in a warning, or results in an error, corresponding to following settings:

 .. list-table::